-As I already mentioned bitcoin is a unique currency which you can learn about at www.bitcoin.org.
+As I already mentioned bitcoin is a unique currency most often used at crypto casinos.
 That website is available in English, Arabic and many other languages.
 To comment here quickly this is a cypto-currency that is primarily used online.
 It holds an exchange rate against all major currencies, yet operates without a central bank.

 Bitcoin is very much like cash (paper money) in that whoever controls it owns it.
 However, as it is not cash there is a system in place that prevents people from creating fake bitcoins.
 The system that accomplishes this is highly robust and is the heart of how the technology works.

 On the technological level a bitcoin transaction is a complex math problem.
 A network of computers operated by what the industry calls miners work to solve the math.
 Their doing so is what verifies transactions.
 They collect optional fees and can win rewards.
 The system is set up in such a way that everything can only go forward when all miners agree on a public ledger called the blockchain.